mathworks/jupyter-matlab-proxy/troubleshooting.md

     $ pip freeze | grep -E "jupyter|matlab-proxy|jupyter-matlab-proxy"
     ```

-* If the integration is not showing up as an option to the dropdown box in the Jupyter notebook:
+* If the integration is not a visible option in the dropdown box inside the Jupyter notebook:
     ```bash
     #Run the following commands and verify that you are able to see similar output: